 Field-hunting tip

-Look in metamorphosed zinc ore deposits country — that is the host setting where hancockite typically forms.
+Look in metamorphosed zinc ore deposits country, the host setting where hancockite typically forms.
 If you start seeing willemite, franklinite, andradite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.